ApryseSDK/pdftron-react-native/README.md

 ```

 ##### getDocumentPath
-Return the path of the current document.
+Returns the path of the current document.

-Return a Promise.
+Returns a Promise.

 Promise Parameters: